ianzepp/minted-api-ts/README.md

 Here are some of the key dependencies that the project uses:

-- body: For parsing HTTP request bodies.
+- `body`: For parsing HTTP request bodies.
-- chai: For assertions in tests.
+- `chai`: For assertions in tests.
-- dotenv: For loading environment variables.
+- `dotenv`: For loading environment variables.
-- fs-extra & klaw: For file system operations.
+- `fs-extra` & `klaw`: For file system operations.
-- knex: For database migrations and interacting with the PostgreSQL database.
+- `knex`: For database migrations and interacting with the PostgreSQL database.
-- lodash: A utility library.
+- `lodash`: A utility library.
-- url-parse: For parsing URLs.
+- `url-parse`: For parsing URLs.
-- util: A utility library.
+- `util`: A utility library.
-- uuid: For generating UUIDs.
+- `uuid`: For generating UUIDs.

 ## Dev Dependencies

-- @types/*: TypeScript type definitions.
+- `@types/*`: TypeScript type definitions.
-- bun-types: For using Bun's built-in APIs.
+- `bun-types`: For using Bun's built-in APIs.
-- nodemon: For automatically restarting the application during development.
+- `nodemon`: For automatically restarting the application during development.
-- ts-node: For running TypeScript files.
+- `ts-node`: For running TypeScript files.
-- typescript: The TypeScript compiler.
+- `typescript`: The TypeScript compiler.
-- webpack-cli: A command line interface for webpack.
+- `webpack-cli`: A command line interface for webpack.

 ## License